ono-midori/ono-midori.github.io/techs/libevent.md

                           ev_uint32_t flags);
 ```

-You can remove a callback either by the evbuffer_cb_entry you got when you added it, or by the callback and pointer you used.
-The evbuffer_remove_cb() functions return 0 on success and -1 on failure.
+You can remove a callback either by the `evbuffer_cb_entry` you got when you added it, or by the callback and pointer you used.
+The `evbuffer_remove_cb()` functions return 0 on success and -1 on failure.

-The evbuffer_cb_set_flags() function and the evbuffer_cb_clear_flags() function make a given flag be set or cleared on a given callback respectively.
-Right now, only one user-visible flag is supported: EVBUFFER_CB_ENABLED.
+The `evbuffer_cb_set_flags()` function and the `evbuffer_cb_clear_flags()` function make a given flag be set or cleared on a given callback respectively.
+Right now, only one user-visible flag is supported: `EVBUFFER_CB_ENABLED`.
 The flag is set by default.
 When it is cleared, modifications to the evbuffer do not cause this callback to get invoked.

 ```c++
 int evbuffer_defer_callbacks(struct evbuffer *buffer, struct event_base *base);